Beyond the Funnel: Why Context is the New Currency

 Fluid Journeys

 The old way of thinking defined a customer's path with rigid, predictable stages like TOFU, MOFU, and BOFU.
-This assumed that everyone moves at the same pace and in the same order.
-Fluid journeys, by contrast, recognize that every customer's path is unique and non-linear.
-Your role as a brand manager is to understand these individual journeys and adapt to them.
-A new customer might jump straight to your pricing page, or an old one might need a gentle reminder via email.
-Instead of a linear roadmap, think of the customer journey as a web of interconnected touchpoints.
+This model assumed that everyone moves at the same pace and in the same order.
+Fluid journeys, however, recognize that every customer's path is unique and non-linear.
+Your role as a brand manager is to understand these individual journeys and adapt accordingly.
+A new customer might jump straight to your pricing page, while a returning one may need a gentle reminder via email.
+Instead of a linear roadmap, envision the customer journey as a web of interconnected touchpoints.
 Your job is to be present at each of these points with a relevant message.

 Intent Signals

-A final conversion, like a purchase or a form fill, is the goal, but it’s the end result, not the whole story.
+A final conversion, such as a purchase or a form fill, is the goal, but it’s just the end result, not the whole story.
 The modern brand manager understands that intent signals are the real currency.
-These are the small, often subtle, clues your audience leaves behind.
-A social media share, a repeat visit to a specific blog post, a click on a case study link—each of these is a valuable piece of data that tells you about their needs and their readiness to buy.
-By listening for these signals, you can proactively meet customers with the right message, rather than waiting for them to reach a formal "conversion" stage.
+These are the small, often subtle clues your audience leaves behind.
+A social media share, a repeat visit to a specific blog post, or a click on a case study link—each of these is a valuable piece of data that reveals their needs and readiness to buy.
+By listening for these signals, you can proactively meet customers with the right message instead of waiting for them to reach a formal "conversion" stage.

 Tailored Contextual Messages